 - Beenox, when making The Amazing Spider-Man, stated that they took inspiration from Batman: Arkham Asylum and Batman: Arkham City when creating the game's combat.

 - The Long Lost Prologue of Our Little Adventure shows the Palm Tree Ghost saying the comic was inspired by The Order of the Stick.
-The prologue does warn certain fanboys of OOTS not to attack it because of the similar theme, but there are a few who labelled it as an OOTS knockoff anyway.

 - When Halo was first announced, many people were quick to point out the similarities between the eponymous celestial super-structure and Larry Niven's Ringworld.
 Bungie's public liaison actually went on record as saying that the fortress worlds in Halo have more in common with the orbitals in The Culture than they do with the Ringworld of Niven's Known Space.
 Granted, this statement may have been done to deliberately distance Bungie's creation from Niven's for legal reasons (a Ringworld game already exists under copyright) but the depiction of The Covenant in Halo partially mirroring the Idirans in Consider Phlebas seems to lend further credence to this particular inspiration.

 - AirMech's developer Carbon Games have never been shy about their game being a tribute to Herzog Zwei.
 In addition, the Steam description of the game describes the gameplay as "DotA-style", acknowledging the game's other main influence.

 - The writers of Mad Magazine admitted that their movie Up the Academy was heavily inspired by Animal House, another movie based on a comedy magazine (National Lampoon).
 They ended up disowning the film.